 Travelling alone is said to be one of the most terrifying, overwhelming, and liberating experiences one can have in life, and it’s true!
 Remember the movie Queen, where Rani, a 24-year-old woman, goes on a solo trip after her fiancée cancels her wedding?
 She travels alone through Europe, meets new people, tries new things, drinks and cries and laughs, and eventually discovers inner joy, independence, and peace.
 That’s exactly what a solo trip can do to you, though not always in that order.
 Above all, going on a trip by yourself and in your own company will teach you a thing or two about yourself.

 However, going on a solo trip is easier said than done, especially if it is your first time.
 There is a lot to plan, from the budget to the itinerary, and the mere thought of it gives first-timers butterflies in their stomach.
+And before you embark on this epic journey, you must overcome one of the most challenging hurdles—packing what you need.
+For this once-in-a-lifetime experience, you need a sturdy and reliable bag like the Patagonia BlackHole bag.
 Don’t be concerned!
 Continue reading to get ready to go solo!
 We’ve compiled some solo travel tips for first-timers in this article.

 Your passport is, of course, at the top of the list of travel necessities.
 Keep your passport close at hand at all times.
 You’ll need it to board a plane and clear customs in any country.
 When you arrive, you will need to show your passport to prove your age and identity.
 Check that it is up to date and will not become obsolete.
 If your passport is about to expire, you can apply for the renewal of passport online.
 Also, before you leave for your vacation, make sure you know what type of visa you’ll require.